 History of Our Lady of Sorrows Church

-The present church of Our Lady of Sorrows, begun in April of 1929, was dedicated by Bishop Thomas J. Walsh in June of 1931.
-In 1984, Archbishop Peter L. Gerety authorized the renovation of the church which was rededicated by Archbishop Theodore McCarrick in December 21st, 1986.
-It is the second church building erected by the parish; the earlier church (formerly known as St. Mary’s) stood on the corner of Academy and Fourth Street (on the site of the present auditorium) and was dedicated in September of 1889.
+The present church of Our Lady of Sorrows, begun in April of 1929, was dedicated by Bishop Thomas J. Walsh on May 18, 1930.
+It is the second church building erected by the parish; the earlier church stood on the corner of Academy and Fourth Street (on the site of the present gymnasium/auditorium) and was dedicated in September of 1889.

 The church was designed by the Boston architectural firm of Maginnis and Walsh in the French Gothic style, a popular idiom of church architecture in the 1920’s.
 It is part of the Catholic church-building tradition since the earliest ages to ornament churches in such a way as to instruct the viewer in religious themes significant to the builders.
 There are three themes particularly visible in the decorative program of our church.
 The first, appropriately enough, is the participation of Jesus’ mother in His passion.
 This theme is carried out in the exterior doorways of the building, as well as in the great window at the rear of the central nave.
 The second theme is particularly visible in the program of stained glass windows in the nave and transepts: the heroic men and women throughout the ages who have carried Christ’s message to their own times.
 The third theme visible in our church’s decoration is the piety of Roman Catholics in the 1920’s.
 The figure of Christ the King over the main door is one of the clearest examples of this piety, as is the choice of the Sacred Heart and St. Therese of Lisieux for the dedications of the two transept shrines.